 Get out your trusty cast iron skillet and let this veggie side recipe woo you in for a tasty treat.
 It’s so amazing that you’ll want to add it to your regular rotation for veggie side dishes.

-Serve it over our buttermilk whipped potatoes and you won’t be disappointed.
+Serve it over our sour cream mashed potatoes and you won’t be disappointed.
 Round out your meal with our Salisbury steak with onion gravy, homemade caraway rye bread, and a tall Arnold Palmer drink.

 Craving a cozy dinner?
 Try these other delicious recipes to go with these okra and tomatoes.